How to Share File with Group and User Permissions in Windows XP

 Note: You only able to set these permissions on local computer if you are using NTFS file system.
 This local security feature is available on every folder and file even you don't share them.

 Note: Please be noted that the shared folder might inherits permissions from parent folder.
 Click Advanced button and uncheck folder inheritance, after that you can only remove those permissions that inherits from parent folder.
-Check out here to learn more on folder inheritance.

 7) Once you have shared the folder, you will see there is a hand supporting your folder.
 You have successfully shared your folder.
 Finally you can share files by putting them into this folder.